XGIMI AURA 2 Projector Review

 Popular Projector Comparisons

-The XGIMI AURA 2 is a great ultra-short-throw (UST) projector and is a noticeable improvement over its predecessor, the XGIMI AURA, as the newer model is significantly brighter and is much more accurate overall.
-Even though it's expensive, it's still one of the best UST options at its price point, with the obvious alternative being the Hisense PX3-PRO.
-While the Hisense is a bit better overall due to its much wider color gamut and full set of gaming features, the XGIMI is sold for a lower price and is just as good if you're only planning to watch movies with it.
+The XGIMI AURA 2 is a great ultra-short-throw (UST) projector and a clear improvement over its predecessor, the XGIMI AURA, thanks to its higher brightness and more accurate picture.
+It's still expensive, but it's one of the stronger UST options in its class, with the main alternative being the Hisense PX3-PRO.
+The Hisense has a wider color gamut and more complete gaming features, but the XGIMI usually sells for less and is an excellent choice if you're mostly planning to watch movies.

 Check out our recommendations for the best 4k projectors, the best projectors for home theater, and the best short-throw projectors.
 If you'd prefer to shop for a cheaper product, look up the best projectors under $1,000 instead.